jdsdev/Embedder/README.md

 - [Aaron Waldon](https://github.com/aaronwaldon) / @aaronwaldon - Reworked the logic to allow any provider parameters to be used.
 Added HTML output control parameters and updated the documentation.

-- [Jonathan Sarmiento](https://github.com/jdsdev) - Updated the plugin for Craft 3 and handling ongoing updates.
+- [Jonathan Sarmiento](https://github.com/jdsdev) - Updated the plugin for Craft 3 and Craft 4.